chrisnoonan98675/site/xl-release/how-to/install-xl-release.markdown

 Storing the XL Release repository in an [external database](/xl-release/how-to/configure-the-xl-release-repository-in-a-database.html), is a requirement to run a multi-node setup.
 For more information, see:

-* [Configure active/hot-standby mode](/xl-release/how-to/configure-active-hot-standby.html) (supported in XL Release 6.0.0 and later)
+* [Configure active/hot-standby mode](/xl-release/how-to/configure-active-hot-standby.html) (supported in XL Release 6.0 - 7.2 and later)
-* [Configure active/active mode](/xl-release/how-to/configure-active-active.html) (supported in XL Release 7.5.0 and later)
+* [Configure cluster mode](/xl-release/how-to/configure-cluster.html) (supported in XL Release 7.5 and later; also supports active/active)